k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: farlook information for monster steeds ridden by unseen rider
 - Allow barding to be forged
 - Fix: quest leader not appearing when wishing for a quest artifact
+- Fix: all unlocking tools being treated as magic when unlocking a trapped container